 Along with operating a full shelter that is home to over 100 cats, dogs and other domestic animals each day, community involvement is also a part of our mission.
 We offer medical attention for the pets of many impoverished, disabled and elderly individuals who otherwise could not afford to care for them through the Marvin Fund.

-As a private, non-profit 501(c)(3) organization that receives no local, state or federal funding, and is not affiliated with the ASPCA or its donations, the RISPCA relies solely on community support from friends and businesses.
+As a private, non-profit 501(c)(3) organization that receives no local, state or federal funding, and is not affiliated with the ASPCA or its donations, the Rhode Island SPCA relies solely on community support from friends and businesses.

-Thanks to your support, we have continued to “Speak for Those Who Cannot Speak for Themselves” for over 145 years.
+Thanks to your support, we have continued to “Speak for Those Who Cannot Speak for Themselves” for 150 years.